astrolabsoftware/fink-k8s/README.md

      $ARGS
 ```

-See below for a full example.
+See below for a full working example.

 ## Kubernetes cluster installation